puppetlabs/puppetlabs-postgresql/README.md

 ####`locale`
 This will set the default database locale for all databases created with this module.
 On certain operating systems this will be used during the `template1` initialization as well so it becomes a default outside of the module as well.
 Defaults to `undef` which is effectively `C`.

+####`repo_proxy`
+This will set the proxy option for the official PostgreSQL yum-repositories only, Debian is currently not supported.
+This is useful if your server is behind a corporate firewall and needs to use proxyservers for outside connectivity.

 #####Debian

 On Debian you'll need to ensure that the 'locales-all' package is installed for full functionality of Postgres.